Sammy Peralta: Chicago White Sox (second stint)

 On May 26, 2024, Peralta was claimed off waivers by the Chicago White Sox.
 He was designated for assignment without appearing for the organization on May 28.
 Peralta cleared waivers and was sent outright to the Triple–A Charlotte Knights on May 30.
 On June 9, the White Sox selected Peralta's contract, adding him to their active roster.
 While playing for Charlotte on June 16, Peralta was part of a seven–pitcher no-hitter against the Durham Bulls.
 On November 12, he was removed from the 40–man roster and sent outright to Charlotte, but he rejected the assignment and elected free agency.

 El Águila de Veracruz

 On April 2, 2025, Peralta signed with El Águila de Veracruz of the Mexican League.
 In four starts for Veracruz, Peralta logged a 2-1 record and 2.53 ERA with 22 strikeouts across 21 1/3 innings pitched.

 Los Angeles Angels

 On May 19, 2025, Peralta signed a minor league contract with the Los Angeles Angels.
 In 24 appearances (seven starts) for the Triple-A Salt Lake Bees, he logged a 6-2 record and 4.33 ERA with 70 strikeouts across 70 2/3 innings pitched.
 On September 7, the Angels selected Peralta's contract, adding him to their active roster.
 He made five appearances for Los Angeles, struggling to an 0-1 record and 7.59 ERA with eight strikeouts across 10 2/3 innings pitched.

 Milwaukee Brewers

 On October 21, 2025, Peralta was claimed off waivers by the Milwaukee Brewers.
+Peralta was optioned to the Triple-A Nashville Sounds to begin the 2026 season.
+He made two appearances for Nashville, allowing three runs on two hits with one strikeout across one inning pitched.
+On March 30, 2026, Peralta was designated for assignment by Milwaukee following the acquisition of Luis Matos.

+Colorado Rockies

+On April 4, 2026, Peralta was claimed off waivers by the Colorado Rockies.
+He made two appearances for Colorado, struggling to an 0-1 record and 10.13 ERA with four strikeouts across 2 2/3 innings pitched.
+Peralta was designated for assignment by the Rockies on June 21.
+He cleared waivers and was sent outright to the Triple-A Albuquerque Isotopes on June 25.
+However, the next day, Peralta rejected the assignment and elected free agency.

+Los Angeles Angels (second stint)

+On June 27, 2026, Peralta signed a minor league contract with the Los Angeles Angels.
+In 15 appearances for the Triple–A Salt Lake Bees, he struggled to a 9.37 ERA with 19 strikeouts across 16 1/3 innings pitched.
+On August 10, the Angels selected Peralta's contract, adding him to their active roster.